Patient Group Pairing

 - Endeavour to answer the student’s questions where possible.

-- Respect the students other time commitments when arranging the call.
+- Respect the students other time commitments when arranging calls.

 Ready to help inspire the minds of tomorrow?

-Fill out the Patient Group Pairing Form below for your chance to be paired with a 2020 student!
+Fill out the Patient Group Pairing Form below for your chance to be paired with a student for 2021!

 What is Expected of Students?